AnClark/faust-vst/README.md

 automatable parameter which can be recorded and played back by hosts which provide control automation (your favorite DAW probably does).
-Note that the amount of data in the octave-based tunings is rather small and the data is stored in RAM at load time, so that changing tunings in real-time is not an expensive operation.
+Note that the amount of data in the octave-based tunings is rather small and the data is stored in main memory at load time, so that changing tunings in real-time is not an expensive operation.

+**NOTE:** Instead of ~/.faustvst you can also name a different faustvst "home" folder by setting the FAUSTVST_HOME environment variable accordingly.
+In addition, on Mac OS X the ~/Library/FaustVST/Tuning folder will also be searched for tunings if ~/.faustvst/tuning doesn't exist or contains no valid sysex files.

 [1]: http://www.steinberg.net/en/company/developers.html
 [2]: http://faust.grame.fr/